-You want plants in your home without having to do too much work.
-Succulents are the ideal candidate!
-Succulents are decorative, eye-catching and exceptionally easy to look after.
-There’s also a massive choice in terms of shape, style and size.
+Succulents are ideal for anyone who wants houseplants but isn't sure they have enough time to look after them.
+These plants are decorative, eye-catching and exceptionally easy to look after.
+There’s also a massive choice in terms of shape, colour and size.

 Colours and shapes

-The range of succulents consists primarily of decorative foliage plants, although it also includes flowering specimens such as Kalanchoe.
-The plants particularly stand out through their unique shapes: Haworthia and Aloë have a strong primaeval feel, Echeveria is an array of elegant rosettes, Rhipsalis resembles coral, Sansevieria is proud and indestructible, Crassula is a stylised mini-tree.
-The question is not “Is there a succulent that fits with me?” but “How do I choose between all these quirky mood makers?”.
+Succulents are primarily decorative foliage plants, although there are flowering varieties like Kalanchoe.
+Succulents are also particularly notable for their unique shapes: Haworthia and Aloë have a strong primeval feel, Echeveria is an elegant rosettes, Rhipsalis resembles coral, the snake plant is proud and indestructible, while Crassula looks like a mini-tree.
+The question is not whether there's a succulent for your house, but how to choose between all these quirky characters.

-Succulents are able to store moisture in their roots, stems and thick leaves.
-This enables them to effortlessly cope with dry periods such as a holiday.
-Just think of the popular cactus - it’s not going to droop if you spend three weeks on Bali hanging out with palm trees.
-There is no symbolism for the entire group of succulents, but you can definitely consider every one of them to be loyal.
+Succulents store moisture in their roots, stems and thick leaves.
+This allows them to effortlessly cope with dry periods, such as when you go away on holiday.
+There is no symbolism for the entire group of succulents, but you can consider every one of them to be loyal.

-Most succulents come from the tropics and subtropics, and originally developed in dry areas such as mountainous regions and semi-deserts in Africa and South and Central America.
-They're tough guys that can also survive in a warm, arid maritime climate in the wild.
+Most succulents come from the tropics and subtropics, and originally grew in dry mountainous regions and semi-deserts in Africa and South and Central America.
+They're tough plants that are also found growing wild in hot maritime locations like California and the Mediterranean.